What is lichen myxoedematosus?

-Scleromyxoedema is characterised by widespread flesh-coloured papules affecting the the face, trunk and extremities.
+Scleromyxoedema is characterised by widespread skin-coloured papules on the face, trunk and extremities.
 Mucous membranes and the scalp are not involved.

 As the condition progresses, deep furrows may develop across the brow.
 Skin stiffening of the skin, fingers (sclerodactyly) and reduced mobility of the mouth may occur resembling the scleroderma of systemic sclerosis but without telangiectasia or calcinosis.